kachristensen/Current-Dnd-Campaigns/Session Notes/Session 4 -.md

 	- Cass took watch with Cheria, she said she was going to take the kids and Elaine home.
 Small sleepy farm outside of Hillshire.
 		- Purified the rations and gave her some
 	- Cass woke up Elaine for last watch.
 Sarannis disappeared.
 	- Zephy woke up, asked Elaine where Glubbery and Sarannis had gone.
+Vesh'ta looked for Sarannis.
+		- Cass is the only other person who has seen that we have the sextant.
+	-